 - 12.1.
-The Prevent Duty for England and Wales (2015) under section 26 of the Counter-Terrorism and Security Act 2015 places a duty on education and other children's services to have due regard to the need to prevent people from being drawn into terrorism. - 12.2.
+The Prevent Duty for England and Wales (2015) under section 26 of the Counter-Terrorism and Security Act 2015 places a duty on education and other children's services to have due regard to the need to prevent people from being drawn into terrorism.
+The Trust and all constituent schools are required as partners of the Channel programme to co-operate with the panel and the police in undertaking initial assessments and referrals as required. - 12.2.
 Extremism is defined as 'as 'vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.

-- 12.3.
-Some children may be susceptible to radicalization, adopting beliefs and engaging in activities which are harmful, criminal or dangerous. - 12.4.
+We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas. - 12.3.
+Some children may be susceptible to radicalisation, adopting beliefs and engaging in activities which are harmful, criminal or dangerous. - 12.4.
 We are clear that exploitation of vulnerable children and radicalisation should be viewed as a safeguarding concern and follows the Department for Education guidance for schools and childcare providers on preventing children and young people from being drawn into terrorism. - 12.5.
 We seek to protect children and young people against the messages of all violent extremism, recognising that intervention may help to prevent and protect children at risk of radicalisation. - 12.6.
 School staff receive regular training to help identify early signs of radicalisation and extremism. - 12.7.
 Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014). - 12.8.
 The school governors, the headteacher and the Designated Safeguarding Lead (DSL) will assess the level of risk within the school and put actions in place to reduce that risk.

-Risk assessments may include the use of school premises by external agencies, anti-bullying policy and other issues specific to the school's profile, community and philosophy.
+Risk assessments may include the use of school premises by external agencies, anti- bullying policy and other issues specific to the school's profile, community and philosophy. - 12.9.

-12.9.
 When any member of staff has concerns that a pupil may be at risk of radicalisation or involvement in terrorism, they should speak with the DSL.
 They should then follow normal safeguarding procedures.
 If the matter is urgent then Gloucestershire Police must be contacted by dialing 999.
 In non-urgent cases where police advice is sought then dial 101.
 The Department of Education has also set up a dedicated telephone helpline for staff and governors to raise concerns around Prevent (020 7340 7264).
 UK Gov guidance on how to make a prevent referral is linked here.